To start or complete your application, click here.

 Standardized Test Scores:

 GRE: No rigid minimum score criteria.
 The department considers an applicant's overall record.
 Students who wish to discuss their scores are encouraged to contact the department directly.
+For those applying during the 2020-2021 academic year for Fall 2021 admission GRE tests are not required

 For students whose undergraduate education was not in English, either the TOEFL or IELTS is required.
 The minimum TOEFL score is 79 iBT or 550 PBT.
 The minimum IELTS score is 6.5